Proof of funds: What is a POF letter in real estate?

 Why you might need proof of funds to buy a home

-• Buying property with cash: If you’re buying a home in cash, you will need to prove that you have the funds to do so.
+• Buying property with cash: If you’re buying a home with cash, you’ll need to prove you have the funds to do so.

-• Obtaining a mortgage: You might need POF to mortgage a house if your lender needs to see that you have enough money to cover the remainder of the cost of the home.
+• Obtaining a mortgage: Your lender might ask for a POF letter to make sure you have enough money to cover the rest of the home’s cost.

-• Making a cash down payment: If you are making a down payment in cash, you’ll be asked to prove that you have the funds and that they’re not a loan.
+• Making a cash down payment: If you’re making a down payment in cash, you’ll be asked to prove that you have the funds and that they’re not a loan.

 What a proof of funds letter looks like